 Dr Jeff recommends light alarms as one way to help you spring out of bed in the morning.

-A good example is Lumie’s Bodyclock, which emits a natural glow that gradually gets brighter throughout your last half an hour of sleep.
-This means that by the time your alarm time hits you’ve had the chance to wake up naturally without being suddenly snatched out of your REM cycle.
+A good example is Lumie's Bodyclock (opens in new tab), which emits a natural glow that gradually gets brighter throughout your last half an hour of sleep.
+This means that by the time your alarm time hits you've had the chance to wake up naturally without being suddenly snatched out of your REM cycle.

 And if you need help falling asleep it's got a sleep setting too so you could pop that on too.